DianaIfrosa/Snake-Game/README.md

 :pause_button: No matter the difficulty selected, the player can PAUSE the game if the joystick button is pressed for a few moments.
 The matrix freezes completely and to resume the game the player has to press again the joystick button.

-## How to play

-- **EASY**: move using joystick, eat food to increase score, you can teleport through matrix walls, be careful to not crash into yourself!
-- **MEDIUM**: EASY rules + avoid the fixed walls and be careful to not crash into these as well!
-- **HARD**: MEDIUM rules + can teleport through matrix walls only if the corresponding LEDs are ON (blue :large_blue_circle: - left & right, yellow :yellow_circle: - up & down).
-Press the button near the LEDs to switch the direction.

 ## Menu description
 The menu can be navigated using the joystick and contains the following categories: